-Tables

 Table 1.
-Reproductive investment data for each species.
-Seed size indicates the mass of the embryo and endosperm only (mg).
+Details on study species and their reproductive investment.
+Seed size indicates the mass of the embryo and endosperm only.
 Seedset is mature seeds per ovule initiated.
 Reproductive costs are the total reproductive investment per seed matured.
 The proportion of reproductive costs allocated to discarded tissues formed for pollen-attraction versus packaging and dispersal, successful pollen-attraction tissues, successful packaging and dispersal tissues and the seed itself are shown.
 Success costs are the components of total reproductive costs required for the formation of a successful seed, and are divided into two components, pollen attraction costs and provisioning costs.
-Note that for seed costs, the weight of the seed itself is considered part of provisioning costs.
-Colored dots indicate plotting colors used for each species in Figure 3.
+Note that for seed costs, the mass of the seed itself is considered part of provisioning costs.